paulovfc/supermarket_get/about.md

 # About page

-This page tells you a little bit about me.
+This page tells you a little bit about me v1.

 <form id="form1" method="post" action="javascript:alert(in_email)">
  <input id="in_email" type="text" name="in" value="email address"/>